khofstadter/CS220-AU-navigating-the-digital-world/README.md

 <!--
 TODO:
-- email Luke (how can students access the labs, book microphones or cameras (what tools do they have access tool?)
+- email Luke (how can students access the labs, book microphones or cameras (what tools do they have access to?)

 refine module specs:
 0. work on tools.md and minimise syllabus outline in README.md